adesbro/adesbro.github.io/_posts/2015-05-05-Migrate-TFS-Branch-to-Bitbucket-Git.md

 The `--with-labels` options ensures that all version labels are brought across as Git Tags

-If, like me, you can adjust folder structure by moving folders around from the command line.
+If, like me, you want to adjust the folder structure you can by moving folders around from the command line.
 For example:

 `git mv "./src/Subfolder/Subsubfolder/MyProject" ./src/`